International Air Freight Shipping: Definition

 - Cost – Simply put, air freight comes with a hefty price tag.
 Comparing air and ocean freight, a medium size 2000 lbs box from Shenzhen, China to New York, USA, can cost $1,200 by ocean but a whopping $4,000 by air.

-- CO2 emissions – Of course, air freight also leads to far more emissions.
-For example, according to this research, 2 tonnes shipped for 5,000 kilometers by ocean will lead to 150 kg of CO2 emissions, compared to 6,605 kg of CO2 emissions by air.
+- CO2 freight emissions – Of course, air freight also leads to far more emissions.
+For example, according to UK government research, 2 tonnes shipped for 5,000 kilometers by ocean will lead to 150 kg of CO2 emissions, compared to 6,605 kg of CO2 emissions by air.
 Definitely not the greenest way to ship.

 - Heavy Shipments – Ever since the 1960s, freight shipping has revolved around shipping containers, which are great for shipping large, heavy items.
 Air freight is priced based on both size and weight, which can scale price very quickly.